eoncarlyle/januaryplayground/README.md

 - ~~Negative price on longs validation~~
 - ~~Noise trader position bug~~
 - Negative balance bug: at least the positions/balance invariant is respsected
+  - Lines 278 and 248: how do these work for sales?
+Is this the issue?
 ```sqlite
 SELECT positions, balances
 FROM (